Skilteee/DiZO/README.md

 ## Acknowledgement

-Thanks to [MeZO](https://github.com/princeton-nlp/MeZO) (Memory-efficient Zeroth-order Optimization) open source their code with detailed Readme, you may find solution in MeZO's repo if there is any bugs in runing DiZO.
+Thanks to [MeZO](https://github.com/princeton-nlp/MeZO) (Memory-efficient Zeroth-order Optimization) open source their code with detailed Readme, you may try to find solution in MeZO's repo if there is any bugs in runing DiZO.

 ## Citation